ruoshui-git/MKS65-shell/README.md

 - chaining multiple pipeswant to deal with multi-processing problems right now
 - ^C is captured and does nothing
 - ^D is mapped to exit
+- when running program, an optional second argument can be the file with commands to execute
+  - ex: ./main test_cmds.txt
+  - originally this was trying to ease the pain for Mr. DW because an error in the code caused program to unable to have commands redirected into it, so he would have to enter commands to manually test it; attempt to implement this feature fixed that bug
+- no prompting when stdin is not a terminal session (file or redirection, either one)

 ## Attempted:
 - Thought about using Readline library for some fancy features but ended up not having enough time to work on it